 So if you’re interested in getting a home warranty, make sure you do your homework first.
 Contact several home warranty companies about their plan coverage before selecting one.
 And check sites like Consumer Affairs and the Better Business Bureau to find out what kind of experiences other customers have had with that company.

 Let’s look at some of the biggest pros and cons of home warranties.

 - Peace of mind: If you live in an older home with dated appliances, purchasing a home warranty can provide some much-needed peace of mind.
 This is especially true for individuals who don’t have a substantial emergency fund to cover unexpected expenses.

 - Potential savings: If one major appliance or system breaks, you’re going to be happy you have a home warranty.
-The cost of repairs could end up making up for your annual premium.
+Your annual premium will be more than covered by the cost of repairs.

 - Trusted technician: For many people, it’s hard to find a contractor or technician you like.
 Home warranty companies will often take care of this for you and provide you with a licensed and trustworthy technician.

 - Flexibility: Home warranties are flexible and can be customized to meet the needs of the homeowner.

 - Coverage limits: Most home warranties do come with coverage limits.
 That means if an appliance breaks and the cost to fix it exceeds your coverage limits, you’ll be responsible for paying the difference.

 - Claims could be denied: Due to the fine print in the home warranty contract, it’s possible your claim could be denied altogether.
 For instance, some home warranty companies state that they don’t have to pay to fix an appliance that hasn’t been properly maintained.